 Our School Lay Chaplain/Head of Year 7

-Mrs Ellis is our Lay Chaplain and Head of Year 7,through liaising with both staff and pupils on a number of activities, she is able to organise various Liturgies for mass and seasonal celebrations as well as coordinating charity events and prayer resources.
-As Head of Year 7, she helps the students who are new to this Catholic community, ensuring they have a smooth transition from primary to secondary school.
+Mrs Ellis is our Lay Chaplain and Head of Year 7, through liaising with both staff and pupils on a number of activities, she is able to organise various Liturgies for mass and seasonal celebrations as well as coordinating charity events and prayer resources.
+As Head of Key Stage 3, she helps the pupils who are new to this Catholic community, ensuring they have a smooth transition from primary to secondary school.

 Mrs Crooks supports the Chaplaincy Team by reinforcing the schools religious ethos through the medium of music.
-Mrs Crooks is also the Assistant Principal for Pastoral Care and Safeguarding and has a huge involvement in both school masses and services alongside making pupils feel welcome and safe in this Catholic community.
+Mrs Crooks is also the Assistant Headteacher for Quality of Care, DSL, SPOC and SENDCO and has a huge involvement in both school masses and services alongside making pupils feel welcome and safe in this Catholic community.